 Why Business at McMaster?

 AACSB (Association to Advance Collegiate Schools of Business) International accreditation represents the highest standard of achievement for business schools.
-Less than 15 percent of business schools worldwide have earned AACSB Accreditation – the hallmark of excellence in management education.
+Only 5% of the 13,000 Business Schools in the world have this accreditation and it represents a standard of excellence in business education.

 Commerce Internship Program